nianzu-ethan-zheng/DRAW_UPDATE/readme.md

 Remark:
 - learning rate decay(exponent) is vatal to stable the training process
-- when the size of model decrease, the learning rate need to decay very quickly
+- when the size of model decrease, the learning rate need to decay very quickly, So the Epoch need to be decrease as well --> e.g. when the hidden size is 100, the max epoch is 50K.
+By contrast, the epochs is 250K while while the size 10.